 The rule-based multi-touch attribution model

-In an even-weighted model, each point in a customer’s attribution is given even credit for the KPI event.
+In a linear attribution model, each point in a customer’s attribution is given even credit for the KPI event.
 This is also known as the linear model.
-If marketing efforts have a long consideration cycle, then this is typically the model that marketers go for, since it’s very important to reinforce the message multiple times throughout the attribution process.
+If marketing efforts have a long consideration cycle, this is typically the model marketers go for since it’s very important to reinforce the message multiple times throughout the attribution process.

 Also known as the bathtub model or u-shaped model, the position-based model gives higher credit to the first and last touch in a customer’s attribution journey.
 Although any touch-points along the way are still tracked and credited, this model is often used specifically to give extra favor towards the first and last touch.